-The Executive Director recommends that the next best solution to address groundwater management in the Hill County PGMA be for the Commission to issue an order creating a new GCD with boundaries that include the western Comal County territory, the southwestern Travis County territory, and the portion of the Hill Country PGMA in Hays County (Figure 8).
+The Executive Director recommends that the best solution to address groundwater management in the Hill County PGMA is for the Commission to issue an order creating a new GCD with boundaries that include the western Comal County territory, the southwestern Travis County territory, and the portion of Hays County in the Hill Country PGMA that is presently the Hays Trinity GCD (Figure 7).
 The Executive Director concludes that this action will provide for the most effective boundaries for the management of the groundwater resources under the authorities provided in TWC, Chapter 36, and adequate funding to finance required or authorized groundwater management planning, regulatory, and district operation functions under TWC, Chapter 36.
-A Commission order to create a GCD must provide the name and purpose of the district.
+A Commission order to create a GCD must provide the name and purpose of the district, the district's boundary, and the estimated minimum maintenance tax necessary to support the district.
 The TCEQ order must also provide for the appointment of temporary directors by the commissioners courts of Comal, Hays, and Travis counties, and direct the temporary directors to call and schedule an election to authorize the district to assess taxes and to elect permanent directors.
+Appendix III outlines recommended GCD information.